Beneath the World Tree: Understanding SVG as Scene Graph

 Summary and Conclusion

 In this blog post I illustrated the concept of the SVG scene graph by way of analogy with Yggdrasil, the metaphorical world tree from norse mythology.
-What I love about the world-tree myth here is that it echoes the concept of the scene graph not just decoratively but structurally.
+What I love about the world-tree myth is that it echoes the concept of the scene graph not just decoratively but structurally.
 To me it makes perfect sense: the World Tree as the root node, branches as transform hierarchies, leaves or subrealms as local coordinate systems.
-And Thor’s chariot, coursing through one branch or realm, becomes a living example of hierarchical motion within that structure.
+And Thor's chariot, coursing through one branch or realm, becomes a living example of hierarchical motion within that structure.
 It's a beautiful conceptual bridge -- both mythically and technically.
 It makes perfect sense.

 More to Come

-When I originallly sat down to hammer out this post I'd intended include coverage of the SVG transform API for creative coders.
-But it quickly became apparent that there is a lot of material to cover there, so look for a future post on this important topic.
-In the meantime, I'm including two appendices with the source for important utility functions available in the SVG Creators Collaborative framework for development which creative coders can employ to create artwork today.
+When I originallly sat down to hammer out this post I'd intended to include coverage of the SVG transform API for creative coders.
+But it quickly became apparent that there is a lot of material to cover there.
+So, rather than overwhelm here, look for a future post on this important topic.
+In the meantime, I'm including a number of appendices with the source code for important utility functions available in the SVG Creators Collaborative™ framework.
+Functions that creative coders can employ to create SVG artwork starting today.

 Appendix: Utility Functions to Get Local Transformation Mattrices in SVG